 I sometimes think of my infirmities and pain.
 I can’t wait to “shed” this mental illness.

 To be free from it will be one of best things I can think of.
 To take off my depression, like a heavy coat on a warm day.
 To sit with Jesus in a cool garden with living water, that’s more refreshing than any iced tea.
 Eternity is my favorite things to think about–

 “Where the unveile’d glories of the Deity shall beat full upon us, and we forever sun ourselves in the smiles of God. “

-I want to encourage you who are struggling now, with depression, anger, schizophrenia, paranoia, abuse, OCD, addictions, PTSD or Bipolar.
-There is a day coming for us, when we will forget the agonizing battles that have gone on within us.
-I boldly tell you with all the strength I can muster–there is coming the day.
-So take hope and journey one more day, thinking of heaven.
+I want to encourage you who are struggling now, with depression, anger, schizophrenia, paranoia, abuse, OCD, addictions, PTSD, bipolar or any other handicap.
+There is a day coming, when we will forget the challenging battles that we’ve had to face.
+Wait for it.

 And I must tell you, with all the strength I can muster–take hope and just journey one more day, and go ahead, dream about heaven.

 4 thoughts on “‘Sunning Ourselves in the Smiles of God’”

 I can’t find a place to hit like on your page.
 I love your final sentence to take Hope and Journey for one more day:)